Boiler energy efficiency

-Traditionally, Sedbuk ratings were shown on labels as a letter A-G, but these letter labels have been withdrawn to avoid confusion with the European energy labels, which use similar ratings but are based on different principles.
+Traditionally, Sedbuk ratings were shown on labels as a letter - these ranged from A-G. But these letter labels have been withdrawn to avoid confusion with the European energy labels, which use similar ratings but are based on different principles.

-There are currently two different types of Sebuk ratings you may see on labels, reflecting the old and new types of Sedbuk ratings.
+There are currently two different types of Sebuk ratings on labels, reflecting the old and new types of Sedbuk ratings:

-- Sedbuk 2005 - this older system of Sebuk ratings rates boiler efficiency from A to G rating, with A-rated boilers being more than 90% efficient.
+- Sedbuk 2005 - this older system rates boiler efficiency from A to G, with A-rated boilers being more than 90% efficient

-- Sedbuk 2009 - this newer system of ratings shows boiler efficiency as a percentage, rather than A-G.
+- Sedbuk 2009 - this newer system shows boiler efficiency as a percentage, rather than A-G.